ArpanR0Y/Software-Development-Fundamentals/WhackAMole/README.md

 # WhackAMole

-In this we will simulate a variant of the classic whack-a-mole game.
+This is a variant of the classic whack-a-mole game.
 Create a class called WhackAMole.

 It contains three integer instance variables called score, molesLeft, and attemptsLeft.
-Make one more instance variable called moleGrid which is a 2-dimensional array of chars.
+It contains one more instance variable called moleGrid which is a 2-dimensional array of chars.

-We will also have you create the following methods in this class.
+The class comprises of the following methods:

 **WhackAMole(int numAttempts, int gridDimension)** - Constructor for the game, specifies total number of whacks allowed, and the grid dimension.
-After reading through the assignment, make sure to initialize the moleGrid with the appropriate character.

 **boolean place(int x, int y)** – Given a location, place a mole at that location.
-Return true if you can.
-(Also update number of moles left.)
+Return true after successfully placed.

 **void whack(int x, int y)** -  Given a location, take a whack at that location.
 If that location contains a mole, the score, number of attemptsLeft, and molesLeft is updated.
 If that location does not contain a mole, only attemptsLeft is updated.